 On the topic though, uknowwhatimsayin¿ is a work every bit as good as previous full-length Atrocity Exhibition and that is a ridiculous statement, frankly.

 Danny’s back to business, blending the raw and real with the deliriously cartoonish in the mind-bending way only he get away with.

 The production is head-boppingly crisp, the track concepts fresh and exciting, and the features expertly picked (both of Run the Jewels’ verses on ‘3 Tearz’ spring to mind… I’ve a feeling we’ll be seeing those boys very soon).

 When I first heard opener ‘wanderlust’, I was instantly all in.
 I’d have been fine with a whole record in that same alluring tone; contemplative, lo-fi, stripped almost bare.

 The rest of any human friend is categorically not-that… instead so teeming with presentation ideas and transporting influence that its 40-minute duration passes in a flash.

 Compare the aforementioned with fuzzy and frenetic single ‘hand solo’ and the titular triumph seeing us out, to gauge exactly how much imagination is sandwiched in here… everything is an island of its own.

 READ MORE: beabadoobee – Interview

 Natalie Mering of Weyes Blood has to her name a staggeringly gorgeous vocal.
-Her debut, April’s Titanic Rising is a bastion of ambition, dealing with an array of topics veteran songwriters would struggle to articulate an angle on.
+April’s Titanic Rising is a bastion of ambition, dealing with an array of topics veteran songwriters would struggle to articulate an angle on.